SENSUIKAN!

 19 March 1943:

-The I-176 submerges but cannot maintain her buoyancy due to bomb and machine-gun damage, so her Executive Officer grounds her in shallow water to carry out emergency repairs.
-Landing craft from Lae arrive and finish unloading their supplies.
+I-176 submerges, but cannot maintain her buoyancy due to damage to her port ballast tanks, so her torpedo officer grounds her in shallow water to carry out emergency repairs.
+Daihatsu landing craft from Lae arrive, finish unloading their supplies and evacuate the wounded.

 20 March 1943: